This article describes how to implement a RADIUS server on the UniFi Controller.

 5. Now switch over to the Users tab and click on Create New User.

 6. Fill in the name and password for the user.
-Note: Filling in the user VLAN, user Tunnel Type and user Tunnel Medium Type is optional.
+Note: Choose the desired Tunnel Type, Tunnel Medium Type, and VLAN for the RADIUS user's requirements.

 7. Click Save.